#lookforward

 Once you have completed and submitted all of your Project Kit assignments, you will be eligible to receive both a certificate of completion that indicates your community service hours and a letter of recommendation.
 These documents serve as recognition of your dedication and commitment to the program and can be valuable assets as you continue your educational and leadership journey.

-• To qualify for one of the four $1,000 project stipends, please follow these steps:
+• To qualify for the $500 project stipends, please follow these steps:

-Complete and Submit Project Kit Assignments: First and foremost, you must complete and submit all the assignments within your weekly Project Kits via Google Form.
+Complete and Submit Project Kit Assignments: First and foremost, you must complete and submit all the assignments within your weekly Project Kits.
 These assignments are designed to help you reflect and apply what you've learned during the program.

 Selection Process: You have the option to apply to present your advocacy project during Week 6’s Project Kit assignment.
 The program organizers will review the proposed projects, and select up to four participants who have both completed and submitted all of their Project Kit assignments up to that point.
-These selected participants will be eligible to receive the $1,000 stipend to help you activate your advocacy project.
+These selected participants will be eligible to receive up to $500 stipend to help you activate your advocacy project.

 Present Your Project: Upon selection, you will present your advocacy project to the program participants and mentors during Week 8’s live session.
 This presentation provides you with the opportunity to showcase your work, share your insights, and demonstrate your leadership skills.